Cameron Brate: 2017

 On February 28, 2017, the Tampa Bay Buccaneers placed a one-year, $690,000 exclusive rights tender in Brate.
 On April 17, 2017, Brate signed his exclusive rights tender to remain with the Tampa Bay Buccaneers.
 During training camp, Brate competed to be the primary starting tight end against rookie first round pick O. J. Howard.
 Head coach Dirk Koetter named Brate the secondary starting tight end to begin the regular season, behind O.J.
 Howard.
 On October 1, 2017, Brate caught four passes for a season-high 80 yards and caught a 14-yard pass by Jameis Winston during a 25–23 victory against the New York Giants in Week 4.
-In Week 6, Brate made a season-high six catches for 76 receiving yards and caught one touchdown reception as the Buccaneers lost 38–33 at the Arizona Cardinals in Week 6.
+In Week 6, Brate made a season-high six catches for 76 receiving yards and caught one touchdown reception as the Buccaneers lost 38–33 at the Arizona Cardinals.
+Brate's Week 6 touchdown reception was throw by quarterback Ryan Fitzpatrick, a fellow graduate of Harvard University; it was reported to be the first Harvard-to-Harvard touchdown in NFL history.
 Brate finished the season with 48 receptions for 591 receiving yards and six touchdowns in 16 games and five starts.

 2018

 On March 12, 2018, the Tampa Bay Buccaneers signed Brate to a six-year, $40.8 million contract that includes $18 million guaranteed.
 Head coach Dirk Koetter retained Brate and O.J.
 Howard as the starting tight ends to begin the regular season.
-In Week 13, Brate had three receptions for a season-high 36 receiving yards during a 24–17 victory against the Carolina Panthers.
 Overall, Brate finished the 2018 season with 30 receptions for 289 receiving yards and six receiving touchdowns.